rehierl/node-tree-outliner/07-traversal.md

 * end outer sections
 * associate the node being entered with a section
-* suspend an outer section
+* suspend outer sections
 * create and initialize a new inner section

 When a node is exited, an algorithm has to:

 * end inner sections
-* reactivate an outer section, or
+* reactivate a suspended outer section, or
-* create and initialize a new one
+* create and initialize a new outer section

 Which of these operations need to be executed must be defined for each node type.